How-To Pick A Ghillie Suit (2021 Comprehensive Guide)

 It’s important to understand the concept called the “resolving power of the human eye.”
 Resolving power is the ability of the eye to differentiate between two points at a distance.
 What this means is the further you are from something, the more difficult it is to see.

-As a human you have the obvious physical limitation of having two unaided eyes.
-But remember many animals have advanced vision compared to humans.
-In fact, they notice movements that most people don’t notice.
-This helps to explain the success of using camouflage via a ghillie suit.
+As a human, you have the obvious physical limitation of having two unaided eyes.
+But remember wildlife has advanced vision compared to humans.
+In fact, animals notice movements that most people don’t notice.
+This helps to explain the success of using camouflage from wildlife or opposing armies via a ghillie suit.

 Using this foliage they would lay motionless on the ground to stalk their game.
 As an unsuspecting game ambled past the ghillie would jump and tackle them.
 This ghillie warden would proceed to haul the game up to the Lord’s keep to allow them to “mock hunt” it in the courtyard.